-Short grain brown rice usually requires a few minutes longer long grain brown rice.
+Short grain brown rice usually requires a few minutes longer cook time than long grain brown rice.
 So substituting is fine, just keep checking for doneness and add a little more stock, if needed.

 You have endless varieties of substitutions and variations with a grain dish like this one.
 Here are my two favorites:

 Asian: for a far East themed grain bowl, use a teaspoon of sesame oil, a splash of soy sauce (or two) and green onions instead of white onions.
 A few tablespoons of fresh grated ginger could be added at the same time as the fresh garlic and green onions.

 Southwest: for that Tex-mex vibe, add finely diced green or red bell peppers with the onions and garlic, then stir in a teaspoon of cumin and chili powder as the grains cook.
 To finish the dish, top with lime zest and cilantro.

 My favorite fancy at-home meal lately has been Crab and Shrimp Stuffed Salmon topped with Creamy Parmesan Garlic Sauce and served with this grain dish.
 It would also be delicious with Baked Tilapia with Lemon Butter Sauce or Salmon Patties.

 Store leftovers in an airtight container in the refrigerator for 3-4 days.
 To reheat, microwave for 30-45 seconds, until just heated through.